ks-dev-01/funcui_gridsplitter_issue/README.md

 Use a button to toggle whether to render the grid splitter or not.
 Click once, it renders a stackpanel instead.
 Click again and it will render the GriSplitter.

-Now it works again, and will work no matter if the lists are chnaged again.
+Now it works again, and will work no matter if the lists are changed again.

 Example: